 In practice, the specialist's work involves some degree of risk.
-It can happen, for example, that the specialist accepts a bid or buy order at a given price, but before finding a seller, the currency's value increases.
-He is still responsible for filling the accepted buy order and may have to accept a sell order that is higher than the buy order he has committed to filling.
+It can happen, for example, that they accept a bid or buy order at a given price, but before finding a seller, the currency's value increases.

 As a result of accepting the risk and facilitating the trade, the market maker retains a part of every trade.
 The portion they keep is called the "spread."

 A Sample Calculation

 Every forex trade involves two currencies called a currency pair.
 This example uses the British Pound (GBP) and the U.S. dollar (USD)—or the GBP/USD currency pair.
 Say that, at a given time, the GBP is worth 1.1532 times the USD.